skroutz/cogy/README.md

 end
 ```

-We can also define helpers that accept arguments:
+Helpers may also accept arguments:

 ```ruby
 Cogy.configure do |c|